digitalrebar/doc/user/webui/deployment.rst

 To install an operating system on a node, attach the ``O/S Installed`` milestone role to the node.

-To attach the O/S role to the node, click the green plus button.
-This will automatically add both the ``O/S Installed`` and ``Install O/S`` role.
+To attach a role to a node, first select ``propose`` then click ``bind node roles``.
+After choosing the desired role, click the plus button beside the node you wish to modify.
+In this case, both the ``O/S Installed`` and
+``Install O/S`` roles will be automatically added.

 Once the O/S role is attached, the icon changes to a wrench.
 Clicking the wrench on the ``Install O/S`` role allows choice over which